markolbert/FileLocator/readme.md

 Reading and creating Excel files is handled by the [NPOI package](https://github.com/nissl-lab/npoi), which was inspried by the [Apache POI project](https://poi.apache.org/).
 I greatly appreciate all the work both library's authors have done to make reading and writing Excel files in C# straightforward.

 I would also like to thank the authors of [CsvHelper](https://joshclose.github.io/CsvHelper/), a C# library that I use extensively here to read CSV files.

-## Why This Level of Abstraction?

-When you first read the documentation you may wonder about the level of abstraction involved.
-Aren't there simpler ways to import a CSV file or Excel tabular data?

-In fact, there are...but the source material is very different.
-One's a simple file, the other is a set of spreadsheet cell values.

-The abstraction results from the goal of trying to treat the two different sources of data in a common way.

 ## Data correction